Marketing and Supply Chain Management

 Students will participate in work experiences related to their area of interest.

-Attributes: LE-I1 Integration, Service-Learning Optional
+Attributes: LE-I1 Integration, Special Course Fee Required

 Repeat: Course may be repeated for a maximum of 3 credits